Hostile Takeover

 She finally crossed the furrow, pegs scraping the ground more than they lifted.
 She regarded N for a long moment, cold analysis writ on battle-worn features.

 “I don’t know what Doll would have done, had she reached V to carry out her plan.
 I don’t know what other tricks she might’ve pulled out.
-I don’t know – and now we don’t have to find out.
-Only one thing stood between Doll and V – you, N.” J paused, exhaust cycling in and out, impossible to tell if she couldn’t find the words, didn’t want to say them, or it was simple weariness.
-At length, a new synthesis began.
-“Keep up the good work, and you might be on track for a promotion.”
+I don’t know — and now we don’t have to find out.
+Only one thing stood between Doll and V — you, N.”

 ^_^

 N bounced, squeed, and turned to share his excitement with Uzi.
-The worker, though, had only had eyes for J, and the next words addressed her.
+The worker, though, had only had eyes for J, and the captain’s next words addressed her.

 “Uzi… outstanding performance.
 Your tactics and quick thinking exceeded expectations and secured our victory, again and again.
 But you need to get over you hesitation, and listen when I give orders.
 And don’t use my arm without asking next time.”
-J reached out and snatched it from Uzi’s grasp, then worked to undo a sort of tourniquet she’d made with her suit sleeve.
-“Still… I think you’ve definitely implemented the Cs.”

 Uzi looked away, seemingly at a loss for what to say — but a blush shone on her visor.
 Because she looked away, she didn’t see J step closer.
 The disassembly drone bent down to the worker drone’s height, and the threw her arms around her — though the newly reattached hand flopped inarticulately.
 J closed the embrace and stood, lifting Uzi up.